rei/rei-cedar-docs/docs/foundation/typography/README.md

 <br/>

-Cedar has also defined a set of options for typography:
-- Options provide great flexibility while aligning with design decisions
+REI Digital Experience team has also defined typography specifications and values based on REI Brand:
-- Use options with caution; type specifications could change
+- Use these values with caution; type specifications could change
-- The Cedar team is tracking how options are used in components
+- Cedar Design Systems team is tracking how options are used in components
-- List of options is available on the [Resources tab](?active-tab=resources)
+- List of typography values is available on the [Resources tab](?active-tab=resources)

 ### Sentinel

 <b>Sentinel</b> is REI’s first choice for headlines and body copy, as well as anywhere you need an editorial voice.

-For <b>Sentinel</b>:
-- Tokens start with this phrase: `cdr-text-editorial-`
-- Options start with this phrase: `cdr-spruce-`

 <br>